purdue-arc/drone-delivery-website/packages/api/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Deploying

+1. Download Docker Enginer
+2. Clone this repo
+3. cd into this folder in the repo
+4. Copy the `.env.sample` to `.env` and fill it out
+5. Run `docker compose up -d`